finnjames/radiolevity.com/index.md

 That's where I can help!
 I am a computer science student at UNC.
 I am very good at solving technical issues, especially on Macintosh.
-Email or call me and I will see how I can help!
+Email or call me and I will see what I can do for you.

 #### Pricing

-Since it doesn’t make sense to incentivize slow work, the fee is based on the required task. $20 to come by and assess the problem, then an estimate can be given.
+Since it doesn’t make sense to incentivize slow work, the fee is based on the required task.
+The fee is $20 for me to come by and assess the problem, then I can give you an estimate.
 I prefer cash or Venmo.

 As an example, if you need help updating an old Macbook, it might be as simple as finding the proper version and installing; however, if the computer has not